shichiro-nakahara/docs/docs/spec/rollup_contract.md

 ### Data included in a rollup transaction

-When the `processRollup(...)` function is called, the input variable bytes calldata `encodedProofData` contains the core information required to validate and process an PolyAztec rollup block.
+When the `processRollup(...)` function is called, the input variable bytes calldata `encodedProofData` contains the core information required to validate and process an Nata Network rollup block.

 Due to significant gas inefficiencies in the Solidity ABI decoding logic, custom encoding is used and the overall data structure is wrapped in a bytes variable.